vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-18-ielts-academic-writing-overview.md

   * Lexical Resources.
   * Grammar.

+## General rules of IELTS Task 1
+1. Here is a typical structure of a response for Task 1 in the IELTS Academic Writing test:
+  * **Introduction**: introduce what kind of graphs/charts we have, and what are the data.
+  * **Overview**: present the big picture of our data.
+Please note that both the **Introduction** and **Overview** should be in the same paragraph.
+Usually, we can paraphrase the introductory information provided by the test.
+  * **Body Paragraph(s)**: usually, a response for Task 1 has at least two Body paragraphs.

+2. Here is a sample reponse for IELTS Task 1:

+## General rules of IELTS Task 2

 In the upcoming posts of our Writing series, we will delve into the techniques and strategies for crafting high-scoring responses to both Task 1 and Task 2 of the IELTS Academic Writing Test.
 Our goal is to provide you with the tools and knowledge you need to achieve a Band 7.0 or higher on this challenging exam.
 Stay tuned for more!